 To improve the performance of oracle networks, Chainlink created a scalability solution called “Off-Chain Reporting” (OCR) which increased data delivery throughput 10x by lowering the on-chain gas costs of updates by up to 90%.
 OCR provides these scalability gains by enabling Chainlink nodes to communicate directly with each other through a peer-to-peer network (LibP2P), allowing them to aggregate data off-chain at zero cost.
 This process involves each node individually fetching data from one or multiple APIs, signing it using their private key, and broadcasting the results to other nodes.
 Once a certain threshold of responses have been generated, a single transaction is created containing every node’s cryptographically signed observation and is validated by an on-chain smart contract.

 This order of magnitude improvement in scalability provided by OCR resulted in the increased decentralization of oracle networks, enabled higher frequency and lower latency updates, as well as allowed for the cost-efficient onboarding of more Chainlink nodes.
-OCR is currently being used in-production by Price Feeds such as the LINK/USD Reference Contract.
+OCR is currently being used in-production by Price Feeds across multiple blockchain networks.